Capillary/api-documentation/source/includes/_cardLoyalty.md

 # Card Loyalty/Membership

 Card enables orgs to run card based loyalty memberships with multiple card types.
-A customer can have multiple cards of a same series or different series as intended by the org.
+A customer can have multiple cards of a same or different series as intended by the org.

-`Card Series` represents different types of cards a brand.
+`Card Series` represents different types of cards of a brand.
 For example, Value Card, Premium card, Digital Card, and Physical Card.
-A card series stores information such as card series name, card type, card numbers config details, and expiry details.
+A card series stores information such as card series name, card type, card numbers, config details, and expiry details.

-A card is a physical or digital card and associated to a Card Series.
+A card is either physical or digital and is associated with a Card Series.
 A card stores information such as issued date, expiry date, store or source account from which the card is issued, and current status.

 Cards are specific to customers and not to source accounts.
 A customer can have multiple cards of the same card series.
 Issuing a card means linking a card to a customer.
-A card to be issued to a customer can be any of the following types.
-* Issuing a digital or virtual card.
-* Issuing a physical card generated in Capillary.
-* Issuing a physical card that is not generated in Capillary.
+The following are the different types of cards supported.

+* Create auto-generated physical/digital cards for a series.
+ * Issue cards when a customer is registered (supports org level or OU level)
+* Create manually generated physical/digital cards for a series.
+* Issue external cards (that are not created in Capillary)

 ## Create Card Series

 Lets you create a new card series for the org.
+With this API, you can do the following:

+* Create auto-generated physical/digital cards for a series.
+* Create physical/digital card series with auto card generation disabled.

 > Sample Request